 Always consider resale potential and long-term value.

-9. Monitor the wider market environmentStay informed on interest rate movements, property trends, and lender criteria changes.
+Stay informed about interest rate movements, property trends, and changes in lender criteria.

-Local conditions in Glasgow vary — some districts may grow faster than others.
+Local conditions in Glasgow vary; some districts may grow faster than others.

 10. Review protection & exit strategyProtect your investment and income: